 The City of Mountain View requires developers of residential subdivisions as well as single-family dwellings, duplexes, multi-family dwellings, mobile homes, rowhouses, and other dwelling units to dedicate park land, pay an in-lieu fee, or both as a condition of approval.
 The intent of this dedication requirement is so that such developments contribute their fair share toward the purchase, development and/or improvement of park and recreational facilities.
-If a proposed residential development includes land that has been designated as a park or recreational facility in the General Plan, the developer may be required to dedicate land.
-Developers are required to pay an in-lieu fee if the development occurs on land on which no park is shown or proposed, where dedication is impossible, impractical, or undesirable, or if the proposed development contains 50 or fewer units.
+If a proposed residential development includes land that has been designated as a park or recreational facility in the General Plan, the development occurs on land on which no park is shown or proposed, where dedication is impossible, impractical, or undesirable, or if the proposed development contains 50 or fewer units.
 The in-lieu fee is based on the fair market value of the land that otherwise would have been required for dedication.